peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_NOTES.md

    - Enhanced the booking detail view to show SMS status
    - Added a button to resend SMS confirmations
    - Improved visual feedback for SMS status

+### Phase 3: Cancellation Notifications

+#### Overview
+We have completed the implementation of SMS notifications for booking and event cancellations.
+This enhancement enables automatically sending SMS messages to customers when their booking is cancelled or when an entire event is cancelled.
+The system provides feedback on message delivery and tracks all SMS activities.

+#### Components Implemented

+1. **Booking Cancellation Flow**
+   - Added `sendCancellationSMS` method to the booking service
+   - Enhanced the `deleteBooking` method to optionally send cancellation SMS
+   - Updated the booking detail component with a checkbox to send cancellation SMS
+   - Improved error handling and user feedback for cancellation operations

+2. **Event Cancellation Mass Notifications**
+   - Implemented the `cancelEvent` method in the event service to support mass SMS notifications
+   - Created a batch processing mechanism for sending SMS to multiple recipients
+   - Added success/failure tracking for each recipient
+   - Implemented results presentation with statistics on sent/failed messages

+3. **Event Cancellation UI**
+   - Created the `EventCancellationDialog` component for cancelling events
+   - Added SMS toggle option with clear explanatory text
+   - Implemented results view showing total, sent, and failed messages
+   - Enhanced `EventDetails` component to show cancellation status

+4. **Backend Integration**
+   - Enhanced the SMS service to handle different message types
+   - Implemented error handling and fallback mechanisms
+   - Added database tracking for all SMS activity

+#### Database Updates
+The SMS messages are tracked in the `sms_messages` table with message_type indicating the type of notification ('booking_confirmation', 'booking_cancellation', 'event_cancellation')

+### Upcoming Work (Phase 4): Automated Reminder System

+#### Planning
+For Phase 4, we'll implement an automated reminder system that will:

+1. **Reminder Identification Logic**
+   - Create algorithms to identify bookings requiring 7-day and 24-hour reminders
+   - Prevent duplicate reminders by tracking which ones have been sent
+   - Add status tracking for reminder messages

+2. **API Endpoint for Scheduled Processing**
+   - Create a secure endpoint to process reminders on a schedule
+   - Implement authentication mechanism for the endpoint
+   - Add comprehensive logging for debugging and monitoring

+3. **GitHub Actions Integration**
+   - Set up a daily workflow to trigger the reminder processing
+   - Configure appropriate error handling and notifications
+   - Establish retry logic for failed jobs

+#### Implementation Strategy
+1. First, we'll create the reminder service to handle the core logic
+2. Then, we'll develop the API endpoint for processing reminders
+3. Finally, we'll set up the GitHub Actions workflow for scheduling

+This approach will ensure a reliable, automated system for sending timely reminders to customers about their upcoming bookings.

 ### Database Changes
 SMS messages are tracked in a new `sms_messages` table with the following structure: